 Micheal oversees the Nebraska Travel Counselor program and supervises 30–40 seasonal summer staff in various rest areas along Interstate 80.
-He plans and oversees the annual Nebraska Tourism Conference, which is a great educational and networking opportunity for Nebraska’s tourism industry partners.
-His goal with each conference is to give delegates excellent speakers and sessions that will help them be successful in their jobs.
 He is also the group travel manager for the state and is looking forward to expanding the group tour market in Nebraska and drawing more bus tours to the state.

-Micheal received his master’s degree in planning and bachelor’s degree in political science with a minor in urban studies from the University of Tennessee, Knoxville in 1995.
-In 1997, he received his master’s degree in planning from the School of Planning at the University of Tennessee.
+Micheal received his master’s degree in planning and bachelor’s degree in political science with a minor in urban studies from the University of Tennessee, Knoxville.
 His first job in Nebraska was with the Panhandle Area Development District in Scottsbluff, where one of his primary duties was serving as coordinator of the Nebraska Panhandle Tourism Coalition (now Western Nebraska Tourism Coalition).

 When he moved to Scottsbluff in 1997, Micheal planned on living in Nebraska for no more than two years.
 He found that he really liked living in the state, however, so he applied for a position with the Nebraska Tourism Commission in 2000.
-He remained in Scottsbluff until relocating to Lincoln in 2002, where he now owns his own home and lives with his cats, Seamus and Stella, and dogs, Sasha and Charlie.
-Micheal has been an active member of the Star City Pride committee and has helped to make the annual Star City Pride festival a growing success that attracts a diverse crowd from Lincoln, Omaha and surrounding communities each summer.
+He remained in Scottsbluff until relocating to Lincoln in 2002, where he now owns his own home and lives with his cats, Seamus and Stella, and Sophie.

 Phone: (402) 471-3796 or [email protected]